webui-dev/pascal-webui/examples/lazarus/static_linking/readme.md

 # Example with static linking

 !
-FPC 3.3.1 compiler is required (FPC 3.2.2 causes an error caused by a bug of the compiler itself)
+FPC 3.3.1 is required (FPC 3.2.2 causes an error caused by a bug of the compiler itself)

 ! x64 only